 Welcome to the Fair Aid Coalition

-More often than other districts, they have been forced to either cut programs and staff or go to the voters with a referendum in hopes of maintaining existing programs.
-The dilemma is particularly acute in many small, lake area school districts that have been facing declining enrollments over a prolonged period and find they have few places left to make cuts should a referendum not pass.
+More often than other districts, no equalization aid and primary equalization aid only public schools have been forced to cut programs and staff or go to the voters with a referendum in hopes of maintaining existing programs.
+The dilemma is particularly acute in small, lake area school districts that have been facing declining enrollments over a prolonged period and find they have few places left to make cuts should a referendum not pass.

 According to the Wisconsin Legislative Council, the provision of a minimum general aid funding floor in addition to the constitutionally required educational opportunity floor would increase the uniformity of the state school funding system.

 The coalition also works to support increases in categorical aid, especially high cost transportation and special education to help ensure access to quality educational opportunity for students.